 Zeen is a next-gen WordPress theme for news sites, magazines, and editorials.
 One of the features that sets this theme apart from others (but also why it’s so popular) is the amount of flexibility you get in designing your site.
 The Zeen Tech demo boasts a professional feel to it – carrying over design elements from sites like The Verge and other notable tech editorials.

 It’s also unique in the sense that Zeen introduces its own page builder – the Tipi Builder.
-A custom-designed layout builder which gives you the tools to stitch together any of the demo layouts pre-packaged inside this theme bundle.
+A custom-designed layout builder gives you the tools to stitch together any demo layouts pre-packaged in this theme bundle.
 And there are quite a few of them.